bertfrees/luisterpunt-bulktool/README.md

   output formats)
 - `duplex`: `true` (default) or `false`: emboss on both sides of the paper or not (only for the `brf` output format)
+- `maximum-number-of-sheets`: maximum number of sheets a volume may contain
 - `capital-letters`: `true` (default) or `false`: mark capital letters in braille or not (only for the `brf` and `ebraille` output formats)